Your company has decided to implement a suite of engagement tools for its website. Exciting, right?

 In addition, Carrie Lysenko, the head of digital at Pelmorex Media — which owns The Weather Network — says that when they tested turning off comments, there was a significant drop in pageviews and attention time.
 Online commenting in a safe and moderated space is, after all, a great way to drive engagement with your brand.

 We’ve all seen it.
-A comment section that quickly turns into a volatile, troll-infested mess of rude comments that has nothing to do with the article resting above it.
+A comment section that quickly turns into a volatile, troll-infested mess of rude comments that go against the community guidelines and has nothing to do with the article resting above it.
 Anyone would be happy to sit at the sidelines and read in horror instead of engaging with a troll.

 But guess what?
 Getting involved with your brand has actually been proven to help keep the comment section relevant and civil.
 In a study conducted by The Engaging News Project, when the reporter interacted in the comment section of their article, the chances of an uncivil comment dropped by 15 percent.